jubayer98/scalable-ride-sharing-booking-system/README.md

-# 🚖 Ride Management System – Frontend
+# 🚖 Ride Management System

 A **production-grade**, fully responsive, and role-based frontend for a **Ride Booking Platform** (similar to Uber/Pathao) built with **React.js, Redux Toolkit, RTK Query, and TypeScript**.